mulberrysymbols/mulberry-symbols/docs/README.md

 # The Symbols

 Below is a sample of the Mulberry Symbols.
-You can view the entire collection of symbols](/assets/categories/categories.html) (very large file) or download a pdf as described below.
+You can view the entire [collection of symbols](/assets/categories/categories.html) (very large file) or download a pdf as described below.

 <div class="container">